Ambassadors

 Check in with Your Dog

-Every dog is different, so it’s key to practice noticing your own dog’s signs for “Let’s go!”
-“More, please,” and “Time to be done.”
+Every dog is different, so it’s key to practice noticing your own dog’s signs for “Let’s go!”, “More, please”, and “Time to be done.”

 If it’s the first on any of these questions, they are likely good to go.
-If the latter on any of these, it might be time for a solo run.
+If it's the latter on any of these, it might be time for a solo run.

 4 Tips for Planning a Dog-Friendly Route

 2. Leash check.
-Look up leash regulations of the areas your route passes through.
+Look up leash regulations in the areas your route passes through.
 If your route passes through an off-leash area and off-leash works for you and your dog, that can be a great way to mix things up and run at your own pace.
 If not, there’s a lot of fun to be had running together (like a dog-powered turbo boost when your legs get tired).

-Brush up on Trail Ettiquette
+Brush up on Trail Etiquette

 • Pick up poop!
+No need to expand on this one.

-• Leash up in on-leash areas
+• Leash up in on-leash areas.

-• Have reliable recall in off-leash areas
+• Have reliable recall in off-leash areas.

 The After-Run Recovery

-• For humans, stretching and foam rolling will help ease muscle tightness and soreness when done with consistency
+• For humans, stretching and foam rolling will help ease muscle tightness and soreness when done with consistency.

-• Make sure there’s plenty of fresh water for your pup at all times while at home
+• Make sure there’s plenty of fresh water for your pup at all times while at home.

 HELPFUL CUES & TRAINING IDEAS FOR RUNNING WITH YOUR DOG